 Government agencies must notify you that they intend to intercept your refund.
 This requirement applies in all of the above situations.
 You should receive a notice by mail.
 The notice will include the name and contact information of the agency requesting the garnishment.
 It will also include the original amount of your refund and how much is being garnished.
 What if your obligations are less than your refund?
 In that case, you will receive what’s left of your refund.

-When a collection agency can garnish your tax refund
+Can a collection agency can garnish your tax refund?

 Some state revenue services may allow state tax refund garnishment for debt collection.
 Most of the time, however, debt collectors must file a lawsuit against the debtor.
 If a debt collector does so and wins a judgment, it can then garnish wages.
 It can also levy a bank account or impose property liens.